Dolores County DUI Guide

 Immediate Steps (First 24 Hours)

-Phone Calls: You will typically be allowed to make a phone call shortly after booking.
-Use this call to contact a family member, friend, or attorney.
+• Phone Calls: You will generally be allowed to make a phone call to contact a licensed bail bondsman or a family member after the booking process is complete.

 Critical Deadlines